Wade James – Chinawest Clinic Fremantle

 Classical Chinese Medicine

-Over the last decade Wade has focused on the roots of Chinese medicine completing post graduate training in classical Chinese medicine.
-This has enabled him to address the deepest health issues by restoring the body’s ability to resolve illness.
+Over the last decade Wade has focused on the roots of Chinese medicine completing post graduate training in Classical Chinese medicine.
+This has enabled him to apply the insights from this system of medicine to patients today.

 Academic and International Interests